 Renzo has been on the Sussex FSA Committee since 2017.

-On Saturday Mary Peach, Co-Chair of Sussex FSA was joined by Sue Cox, the headteacher of Brook Infant School and Nursery, Maidenbower, Crawley in a BBC Sussex interview with Danny Pike.
+Hear Mary Peach, Co-Chair of Sussex FSA talking with Sue Cox, the headteacher of Brook Infant School and Nursery, Maidenbower, Crawley in a BBC Sussex interview with Danny Pike.

 Both Mary and Sue highlight the multitude of benefits that Forest School offers and the creative way that Forest School can be embedded into school life and beyond.